Suppliers fear Sainsbury's price squeeze

 Suppliers fear Sainsbury's price squeeze after Asda deal

-Companies that supply products to Sainsbury's and Asda fear they could be negatively impacted when the two grocery chains merge.
+Companies that supply products to Sainsbury's and Asda fear they could suffer when the two grocery chains merge.

 Sainsbury's boss Mike Coupe has pledged to cut prices on everyday products by around 10% after the deal.